 Applicants to the ophthalmology residency program at the Casey Eye Institute must register through the Ophthalmology Matching Program (OMP).
 The Central Application Service (CAS), which is an automatic part of the OMP registration, distributes applications to the programs specified.
 Any application not received directly from the CAS cannot be considered.
 No supplemental application is necessary.

 The Residency Selection Committee must receive applications by the September 27, 2013 deadline for residency positions beginning July 1, 2015.
 We expect the dean's letter as soon as possible thereafter.
-A photograph is not necessary when we initially review the applications but is strongly suggested by the time you interview.
-As an alternative, the photo may be downloaded through SFmatch.
+A photograph is not necessary when we initially review the applications but is strongly suggested by the time of the interview.
+As an alternative, the photo may be uploaded to the SFmatch application after the invitation to interview has been accepted.

 Saturday, November 23, 2013